Hreazyy/FN-Assist-2.0/README.md

   - Open a **Work Order**
   - View **All Users in a Company**

-- 🧩 Use the **popup** to manually enter an ID and choose the type of page to open.
+  Use the **popup** to manually enter an ID and choose the type of page to open.

 ---

-## 🚀 Installation
+#Installation

 1. Download the ZIP: